 Biofeedback is useful for showing patients that they are not relaxed, even when they fail to recognize it, having become so used to anxiety.

 Behavior therapies are treatments that are intended to change behavior and thus symptoms.
 The most common and successful behavior therapy (with 80% success in agoraphobia) is graded exposure, otherwise known as systematic desensitization.

-First, the patient rates the phobia into a hierarchy or ladder of worsening fears (e.g. in agoraphobia: walking to the front door with a coat on, walking out into the garden, walking to the end of the road).
+Firstly, the patient rates the phobia into a hierarchy or ladder of worsening fears (e.g. in agoraphobia: walking to the front door with a coat on, walking out into the garden, walking to the end of the road).

-Second, the patient practices exposure to the least fearful stimulus until no fear is felt.
+Secondly, the patient practices exposure to the least fearful stimulus until no fear is felt.
 The patient then moves ‘up the ladder’ of fears until they are cured.

 Cognitive behavior therapy (CBT)

 Cognitive behavior therapy is the treatment of choice for panic disorder because the therapist and patient need to identify the mental cues (thoughts and memories) that may subtly provoke exacerbations of anxiety or panic attacks.
 CBT also allows identification and alteration of the patient’s ‘schema’, or way of looking at themselves and their situation, that feeds anxiety.

 Prescribed drugs used in the treatment of anxiety can be divided into two groups: